For more than a century, the base SI unit for mass was defined by a material artefact.

 - Although the standard kilogram is housed under three nested glass bell jars with a carefully controlled atmosphere, there is evidence that there has been a change in mass of at least 50 micrograms over the last 120 years.

 - The stability of mass standards based on the IPK is being overtaken by advances in weighing technology.

-Several international metrology laboratories, including New Zealand’s Measurement Standards Laboratory (MSL), are investigating alternatives.
-Two entirely different projects are under way – the Avogadro Project for measuring the Avogadro constant and the Watt Balance Project for measuring the Planck constant.
+Several international metrology laboratories, including New Zealand’s Measurement Standards Laboratory (MSL), investigated alternatives.
+This involved two entirely different projects – the Avogadro Project for measuring the Avogadro constant and the Watt Balance Project for measuring the Planck constant.